Helpful Tips To Passing the CDL Exam

 While a handbook will give you a basic overview of things, it doesn’t prepare you like practice tests.
 Many sites online allow you to take simulated exams in preparation for your real one.
 Make sure to choose one with questions similar to those on the actual exam.
 Some sites even list which questions are more likely to come up than others.

 Consider taking multiple practice tests in a row until you score about an 85% or higher on each.
 It might be exhausting, but doing so would help prepare yourself for that written permit test much better than if you were to take short “snack break” sized tests, which wouldn’t probably even cover half of what’s on your actual exam papers.

 Get an Early Start On Your Study

-People who cram at the eleventh hour of their lives have a much lower chance of passing than those who start studying early; clearly, starting early brings you one step closer to getting your CDL license and starting work.
-The higher the percentage or number value you achieve at the exam, the more likely you will pass it.
+People who cram at the eleventh hour of their lives have a much lower chance of passing than those who start studying early; starting early brings you one step closer to getting your CDL license and starting work.
+The higher the percentage or number value you achieve on the exam, the more likely you will pass it.